tummyacid/blog/FotD2020/index.md

 ## Sunday

 Prepped Jess's KTM 690 enduro for some riding and chatted with some other van/bike people.
-They hated their recent AirBNB tenants.
+They seemed to dislike their recent AirBNB tenants.

 ![KTM 690 Enduro is small next to the Strom but very capable](/images/FotD2020 - 111.png)